 So Blofeld, head of the biggest criminal organisation in the world, gets hung up over daddy issues.
 Talking of third instalments in film franchises, a similar storyline happened in Austin Powers in Goldmember.
 Yet that was a spoof of the Bond series; this is supposed to be gritty and serious Daniel Craig.

 It's back to London to see out the remainder, which is where fans feel the film starts to drag, but we're treated to an excellent C-word joke.
 Blofeld turning the MI6 building into a funhouse is presumably a tribute to Scaramanga's funhouse from The Man with The Golden Gun, 41 years earlier.

 Blofeld will be back in No Time To Die.
 Thankfully, Thomas Newman won't.
 His score for SPECTRE is Skyfall recycled.

 But what happens next?
 Is Blofeld dropped after 42 long years of waiting for the rights to use him again?
 Will Christoph Waltz as Blofeld face Daniel Craig's replacement, or we will see another actor in the role of Blofeld?
 That would be jarring.

 Waltz later expressed his frustration with his portrayal of Blofeld with possibly a sly dig as Sam Mendes:

 "I cannot claim that I've really nailed Blofeld.
 Overall, it held water and was OK.
 But it wasn't what I've been looking for.
 I was searching for more inspiration.
 An actor can only be really good when there are shared possibilities".

-Maybe the producers should have kept the character of Blofeld and the organisation of SPECTRE tucked away until we see a new face as Bond.
-That might have been better than shoe-horning him into the end of Daniel Craig's tenure.
+Maybe the producers should have kept the character of Blofeld, and the organisation of SPECTRE tucked away until we see a new face as Bond.
+That might've been better than shoe-horning him into the end of Daniel Craig's tenure.

 Copyright © 2021 J W Emery Ltd. All rights reserved.